inno-devops-labs/F23-intro-course-labs/lab2/FleekResearch.md

 ## Observations & Insights

 Setting up the project was straightforward and user-friendly.
-By using default settings, the deployment process was seamless and efficient.
+By using default settings, the deployment process was easy and efficient.
 In case more advanced setups is needed, there are various configuration options available on Fleek.

 ## Link